A cash register is a device used by merchants to calculate and process customer transactions.

-In addition, the cash register can be connected with a variety of peripheral systems, such as payment card terminals and electronic scales.
+In addition, the cash register can be connected with a variety of extra systems, such as payment card terminals and electronic scales.

-Whilst they are often integrated into the point of sale in retail industries (such as grocery stores and gas stations), touch screen cash registers are also frequently utilized in restaurants and within the catering and hospitality industry as a whole.
+Whilst they are often integrated into the point of sale in retail industries (such as grocery stores and gas stations), touch screen cash registers are also frequently used in restaurants and within the catering and hospitality industry.

-Depending upon the specific make and model, the precise operating procedure for your touch screen cash register may differ somewhat to that detailed below.
-It is therefore advisable for users to also consult their operating manual (if provided).
+Depending on the specific make and model, the precise operating procedure for your touch screen cash register may differ somewhat to that detailed below.
+It is therefore advised for users to also consult their operating manual (if provided).

 Step 1 - Setup and Configuration